-GridFTP is a high-performance, secure, reliable data transfer protocol optimized for high-bandwidth wide-area networks.
+GridFTP is not a transport protocol by itself.
+It is a high-performance, secure, reliable data transfer protocol optimized for high-bandwidth wide-area networks.
 It provides a superset of the features offered by various Grid storage systems currently in use by extending the standard FTP protocol.
 GridFTP builds on RFC 959 (File Transfer Protocol (FTP)), RFC 2228 (FTP Security Extensions), RFC 2389 (Feature negotiation mechanism for FTP), IETF draft on FTP Extensions.